NixOS/nix.dev/source/tutorials/nix-language.md

 # Functions

-Functions are everywhere in the Nix language.
+Functions are everywhere in the Nix language and deserve particular attention.

-## Argument

-Nix functions take exactly one argument.
+Functions take exactly one argument.

     x: x + 1